ibm-cloud-docs/vpc/vsi_is_getting_started_vpc_stock_images.md

 All available stock images can be found in **Navigation Menu** icon![Navigation Menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Compute** **> Images** **> Stock images**.

 When you use an {{site.data.keyword.IBM_notm}} stock image, you must apply the latest security patches and any updates that are provided by the operating system vendor.
 After you provision a virtual server, it is your responsibility to continue to regularly make package updates for the operating system.
+If you are using the RHEL AI 1.x stock image, you can't apply updates to an existing virtual server instance.
+You must provision a new virtual server instance with the most recent image.
 {: important}

 To create a virtual server using a stock image, see one of the following: